 Redirecting the INVITE

-Carrier's May support redirection across the NNI, based on bilateral agreement.
+Carrier's MAY support redirection across the NNI, based on bilateral agreement.
 The redirection MAY be performed with a 3XX or REFER message.

 As an alternative to sequentially forking the INVITE, the terminating entity can redirect the originating entity to the next endpoint in the series by sending a 302 (Moved Temporarily) response containing a Contact header field that identifies the next endpoint.
 The resulting INVITE from the originating Carrier network is sent as a dialog-initiating request, and can therefore establish a new early-media session with the next endpoint in the series.
 The use of this procedure is based on bilateral agreement between peering operators.